m1geo/Quad-AMBE3000/README.md

 The DVSI AMBE parts can be purchased in low volume from the [DVSI Inc. Hardware Product Pricing](https://www.dvsinc.com/products/price.shtml) page.
 You will need to create a purchase order to buy from DVSI.

+# Assembly

+The design schematic include details for [JLCPCB](https://jlcpcb.com/) assembly, who assembled mine.
+You'll likely have to reflow the DVSI AMBE-3000R part yourself, which I did with a PCB reflow hotplate, but you can do any way you wish.

+Each schematic component has a [JLCPCB Parts](https://jlcpcb.com/parts)/[LCSC](https://www.lcsc.com/) part number (Cxxxxxx), which an be exported to the BoM using the extra field "LCSC".

 # Schematic

 [PDF schematic can be found here](outputs/Quad-AMBE3000_Sch.pdf)